Morisset/NEBULATOM-tools/What2install/README.rst

 Depending on the answer, follow these instructions:

 1. /bin/sh or /bin/bash
- Edit or create the file .bashrc in your home directory and add the following line (you must adapt it to the actual location of cloudy.exe on your system):
+ Edit or create the file .bashrc in your home directory and add the following line (you must adapt it to the actual directory where cloudy.exe is on your system):

- alias cloudy.exe="/home/morisset/Cloudy/c17.00_rc1/source/cloudy.exe"
+setenv PATH /home/morisset/Cloudy/c17.00_rc1/source/:$PATH

 2. /bin/csh or /bin/tcsh
- Edit or create the file .tcshrc in your home directory and add the following line (you must adapt it to the actual location of cloudy.exe on your system):
+ Edit or create the file .tcshrc in your home directory and add the following line (you must adapt it to the actual directory where cloudy.exe is on your system):

- alias cloudy.exe "/home/morisset/Cloudy/c17.00_rc1/source/cloudy.exe"
+export PATH=/home/morisset/Cloudy/c17.00_rc1/source/:$PATH

 From a **new** terminal window, you can verify that the simple command below executed from any other directory than the source directory actually runs the cloudy smoke test: